andres81/Model_of_the_Psyche/case-files/stop-femicide-now/README.md

 * What are you planning to do next?
 * Do you understand your civil duties as a participant in a democracy to the point that you believe that if anyone scrutinizes your actions, they believe you acted not in bad faith?
-In other words: Can you legitimize your actions or can you be considered a mere consumer of society?
+In other words: Can you legitimize your actions, or can you be considered a mere consumer of society?
 (Reminding the author of the ending of [Ergens in de verte](https://nl.wikipedia.org/wiki/Youp_van_%27t_Hek): "Het